Murder of Angie Dodge: Arrest of Brian Leigh Dripps Sr.

-The investigation once again gained momentum in late 2018, as Idaho Falls authorities made another attempt to use familial DNA in order to find Dodge's killer.
+The investigation once again gained momentum in late 2018, as Idaho Falls authorities made another attempt to use investigative genetic genealogy in order to find Dodge's killer.
 CeCe Moore, at Parabon NanoLabs in Virginia, agreed to assist authorities in searching GEDMatch, a public repository for autosomal DNA, for near-matches.
 Results indicated that the murderer had to be a grandson or great grandson of a couple named Clarence and Cleo A. (Landrum) Ussery.
 Moore identified six known male descendants of the couple as possible suspects.
 Investigators then identified one of those six as having lived in Idaho in 1996 at the time of Angie Dodge's death.
 Police tailed the suspect to collect a DNA sample, but it returned negative for a match against the DNA left at the crime 23 years earlier.

 After a further three months of genealogical investigation, Moore discovered a seventh previously unknown suspect descended from the same couple, a man named Brian Leigh Dripps Sr. He had lived in Idaho Falls in 1996.
 In 2019, he was living in Caldwell, Idaho, not far from Idaho Falls.
 Investigators obtained a DNA sample from a cigarette butt thrown from his car window and found a complete genetic match.

 Dripps had been living in Idaho Falls, across the street from the Dodge household, during the period surrounding Dodge's death, and was interviewed by the police as part of a neighborhood canvas five days after the murder.
-After interrogation, Dripps confessed to the rape and murder of Angie Dodge.
+After interrogation, Dripps confessed to the rape and murder of Dodge.
 Dripps said that he was severely impaired by both drugs and alcohol at the time of the attack.
-He added that he'd intended to rape Dodge, not kill her, and that he had acted alone.
+He added that he had intended to rape Dodge, not kill her, and that he had acted alone.
 In February 2021, Dripps pled guilty to the crime.
 Dripps, 55 years old at sentencing, was given a life sentence, with a chance of parole after 20 years in prison.

-ABC filmed the investigation, discovery, and arrest of Dripps in real time over the course of several years, and aired much of the footage in a 2021 episode of 20/20.
+ABC filmed the investigation, discovery, and arrest of Dripps in real time over the course of several years for Moore's documentary series The Genetic Detective, airing in 2020, and later aired much of the footage in a 2021 episode of 20/20.
+CBS News's 48 Hours also covered the story.